ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-drop-shipment.md

 To prepare a drop shipment, you indicate on the purchase order that it must be shipped to your customer, not to yourself.

 1. Create a purchase order.
 Don't fill any fields on the lines.
-For more information, see [Record Purchases](purchasing-how-record-purchases.md).
+Pro více informací navštivte [Evidence nákupu](purchasing-how-record-purchases.md)
 2. In the **Ship-to** field, select **Customer Address**.
 3. In the **Customer** field, select the customer that you're selling to.
 4. Choose the **Drop Shipments** action, and then choose the **Get Sales Order** action.